-The programme is one of a series of initiatives around the country to mark the 100-year anniversary of the end of the First World War, and there will be a number of Matariki Tu Rākau events between 2018 to 2020.
+The programme is one of a series of initiatives around the country to mark the 100-year anniversary of the end of the First World War.
+There will be a number of Matariki Tu Rākau events between 2018 and 2020.

-Te Uru Rākau (Forestry New Zealand) will provide funding for trees (preferably native trees) to be planted on suitable land that's accessible to the public like parks, places of remembrance, and marae.
-We'll provide funding through community groups, councils, the Royal New Zealand Returned and Services Associations (RNZRSAs), and marae.
+Te Uru Rākau will provide funding for trees (preferably native trees) to be planted on suitable land that is accessible to the public, including parks, places of remembrance, and marae.
+Applications will be considered for a planting area of less than 1 hectare.
+Te Uru Rākau will provide funding through community groups, councils, the Royal New Zealand Returned and Services Associations (RNZRSAs), and marae.

 For their Matariki Tu Rākau project, local communities decide together: